Minitran Transdermal Patches

 Keep Minitran patches where children cannot reach them.

-Dispose of used Minitran patches where children or others cannot find them.
-There is still some of the active ingredient in the used patches and this may be dangerous to others.
+Dispose of used Minitran patches where children cannot reach them.
+Used patches still contain some of the active ingredient which could harm a child.

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.